SERVICES OFFERED by Suzy Maloney B.Eq.Sc.

 Relationship, connection, trust, balance, feel and that all important ingredient – heart.

 I have been instructing for over 20 years giving both private and group lessons at riding schools.
 I trained with the Equestrian Federation of Australia as a riding coach.
 At riding schools I have given single and group lessons and run school holiday camps and competitions (dressage, showjumping and eventing).
 For a number of years I was a Pony Club instructor.
 I have worked as a trail guide for over 15 years.
-I am currently an RDA (Riding for the Disabled) Coach and Chief Instructor at Happy Horses Bitless.
+I am an RDA (Riding for the Disabled) Coach and Chief Instructor at Happy Horses Bitless.
 Years of experience have assisted me to develop an eye for how to best help people get the most from their riding and improve their skills.
 Over the years I have taught all ages and levels and am happy to assist anyone who is looking for a kinder way to be with horses.
-I bring you the knowledge I have gained from a degree in Equine Science and a lifetime living and working with horses.
+I bring you the knowledge I have gained from a degree in Equine Science (charles Sturt University) and a lifetime living and working with horses.
 For the past 15 years I have been teaching students in bitless bridles.
 I specialize in transitioning to bitless bridles and bitless riding, as this is where my heart is.
 I now work exclusively with people who want to ride without bits, spurs or crops.